marmelab/react-admin/docs/Fields.md

 | ---------- | -------------------------------------------------------------------------------------- |
 | `progress` | Applied to the Material UI's `LinearProgress` component while `loaded` prop is `false` |

-**Tip**: `"RaReferenceArrayField"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<ReferenceArrayField>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaReferenceArrayField` key.

 ### Usage